core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If Observe {{RFC7641}} is supported, what is defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
 However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

+# Challenge-Response Synchronization # {#sec-synch-challenge-response}

+This section describes a possible approach that a server endpoint can use to synchronize with Sender Sequence Numbers of client endpoints in the group.
+In particular, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in {{Section 2 of I-D.ietf-core-echo-request-tag}} and according to {{Section B.1.2 of RFC8613}}.

+That is, upon receiving a request from a particular client for the first time, the server processes the message as described in this document, but, even if valid, does not deliver it to the application.
+Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
+The Echo option value SHOULD NOT be reused; when it is reused, it MUST be highly unlikely to have been used with this client recently.
+Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.

+The server stores the Echo Option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
+After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated to members of that group.

+Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
+The client MUST NOT send the request including the Echo Option over multicast.

+If the group uses also the group mode and the used Signature Algorithm supports ECDH (e.g., ECDSA, EdDSA), the client MUST use the pairwise mode of Group OSCORE to protect the request, as described in {{sec-pairwise-protection-req}}.
+Note that, as defined in {{sec-pairwise-protection}}, members of such a group and that use the Echo Option MUST support the pairwise mode.

+The client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
+This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
+In either case, the client uses a fresh Sender Sequence Number value from its own Sender Context.
+If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a preconfigured time interval.
+Note that the unicast request echoing the Echo Option is correctly treated and processed as a message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

+Upon receiving the unicast request including the Echo Option, the server performs the following verifications.

+* If the server does not store an Echo Option value for the pair (gid,kid), it considers: i) the time t1 when it has established the Security Context used to protect the received request; and ii) the time t2 when the request has been received.
+Since a valid request cannot be older than the Security Context used to protect it, the server verifies that (t2 - t1) is less than the largest amount of time acceptable to consider the request fresh.

+* If the server stores an Echo Option value for the pair (gid,kid) associated to that same client in the same group, the server verifies that the option value equals that same stored value previously sent to that client.

+If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo Option.

+If the verifications above are successful and the Replay Window has not been set yet, the server updates its Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
+Otherwise, it discards the verification result and treats the message as fresh or as a replay, according to the existing Replay Window.

+A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
+Also, a server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, for instance after a device reboot.
+A client has to be always ready to perform the challenge-response based on the Echo Option in case a server starts it.

+It is the role of the server application to define under what circumstances Sender Sequence Numbers lose synchronization.
+This can include experiencing a "large enough" gap D = (SN2 - SN1), between the Sender Sequence Number SN1 of the latest accepted group request from a client and the Sender Sequence Number SN2 of a group request just received from that client.
+However, a client may send several unicast requests to different group members as protected with the pairwise mode (see {{sec-pairwise-protection-req}}), which may result in the server experiencing the gap D in a relatively short time.
+This would induce the server to perform more challenge-response exchanges than actually needed.

+To ameliorate this, the server may rather rely on a trade-off between the Sender Sequence Number gap D and a time gap T = (t2 - t1), where t1 is the time when the latest group request from a client was accepted and t2 is the time when the latest group request from that client has been received, respectively.
+Then, the server can start a challenge-response when experiencing a time gap T larger than a given, preconfigured threshold.
+Also, the server can start a challenge-response when experiencing a Sender Sequence Number gap D greater than a different threshold, computed as a monotonically increasing function of the currently experienced time gap T.

+The challenge-response approach described in this appendix provides an assurance of absolute message freshness.
+However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.

+Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.01 (Unauthorized) response to the client.
+Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with Sender Sequence Numbers of clients.

+Since requests including the Echo Option are sent over unicast, a server can be a victim of the attack discussed in {{ssec-unicast-requests}}, when such requests are protected with the group mode of Group OSCORE, as described in {{ssec-protect-request}}.

+Instead, protecting requests with the Echo Option by using the pairwise mode of Group OSCORE as described in {{sec-pairwise-protection-req}} prevents the attack in {{ssec-unicast-requests}}.
+In fact, only the exact server involved in the Echo exchange is able to derive the correct pairwise key used by the client to protect the request including the Echo Option.

+In either case, an internal on-path adversary would not be able to mix up the Echo Option value of two different unicast requests, sent by a same client to any two different servers in the group.
+In fact, if the group mode was used, this would require the adversary to forge the client's countersignature in both such requests.
+As a consequence, each of the two servers remains able to selectively accept a request with the Echo Option only if it is waiting for that exact integrity-protected Echo Option value, and is thus the intended recipient.

 # Implementation Compliance

 Like in {{RFC8613}}, HKDF SHA-256 is the mandatory to implement HKDF.